wlpotter/wlpotter.github.io/a-cv.markdown

 #### Research Assistant to Professor David A. Michelson
 _Vanderbilt Divinity School_

 - Provided editorial assistance for Michelson, _Library of Paradise_ (forthcoming) and *Faith and Community around the Mediterranean.
 In Honor of Peter R. L. Brown*, ed.
-P. Guran and D. Michelson (forthcoming).
+P. Guran and D. Michelson, in the series Études Byzantines et Post-Byzantines Nouvelle série Tome I (VIII).
+Bucharest: Académie Roumaine, 2019.

 #### Research Assistant to Professor Choon-Leong Seow _Vanderbilt Divinity School_